The Adventures of Frontier Fremont

 The Adventures of Frontier Fremont, released in the UK as Spirit of the Wild, is a 1976 American Western adventure film directed by Richard Friedenberg, starring Dan Haggerty and Denver Pyle.

-The Adventures of Frontier Fremont, a family based movie, tells the story of Jacob "Frontier" Fremont.
+The Adventures of Frontier Fremont, a family movie, tells the story of Jacob "Frontier" Fremont.
 Fremont, originally from St. Louis, gives up his job as a tinsmith in favor of a life as a mountain man.
 In the mountains he befriends and protects many local animals.
 Denver Pyle co-stars as "the old mountaineer".
-Three of the stars, Dan Haggerty, Denver Pyle and Don Shanks, also appeared together in the TV series The Life And Times Of Grizzly Adams.
+Three of the stars, Dan Haggerty, Denver Pyle and Don Shanks, also appeared together in the TV series The Life and Times of Grizzly Adams.